bomonike/bomonike.github.io/software-dev.md

 It's tedious and time consuming to work with low-level code.
 So, over time, many companies have created easier and more reliable ways to control hardware at a <strong>High Level</strong>.
-That why there are many ways to create the <strong>apps</strong> or Applications that you invoke on your computer.
+That why there are many ways to create <strong>application</strong> programs.
+Programmers use <strong>Code Editors</strong> to craft <strong>programmatic</strong> code.
+During the last decade, <strong>Low-Code/No-Code GUI</a> enabled end-users to create code easier.
+Recently, <strong>Artificial Intelligence</strong> such as ChatGPT makes it possible to get output using <strong>natural language</strong> like two people talking to each other.

 Windows knows which <strong>executable</strong> to use for processing each file based on the file name suffix or extension.
 Files that end with <strong>.exe</strong> are treated as <strong>executable</strong> by the operating system.
 On Linux, it's not just <strong>.bin</strong> files because Linux reads the <a target="_blank" href="https://en.wikipedia.org/wiki/List_of_file_signatures">first few bytes of a file (its signature)</a> to determine what program executes that file.